Last updated 25/06/20

 As universities have now transitioned to online delivery, the College has adapted accordingly.
 The Academic Support Program will now focus on supporting students to navigate a fully online learning experience, which is no doubt daunting for many.
 College tutorials are being conducted online and our resident tutors are readily available for online mentoring, consultations and academic advice.
 The Dean of Studies is also increasing the number of individual consultations available.

 For those of you who do not receive formal, scheduled college tutorials, our Resident Tutors are continuing to offer private consultations for each of your more specific subject / course needs.
-We are in the process of organising this now, and for any questions regarding academic support please do not hesitate to get in contact with our Dean of Studies.
+For any questions regarding academic support please do not hesitate to get in contact with our Dean of Studies.

 Our Student Wellbeing Program will continue to proactively support the mental health of our students and you can still book online appointments.